spiral/docs/storage/overview.md

 # Storage Manager
 Spiral `StorageManager` (`Spiral\Storage\StorageInterface`) component provides unified abstraction across multiple data/file storages including local harddrive (`FilesInterface` used), Amazon S3, Rackspace Files, remove server over SFTP, remote server over FTP, GridFS storage.

-General principle of StorageManager is to abstract stored data/files using only two primary enties: objects and **buckets**.
-The third type or entity - **server** are hidden inside buckets.
+General concept of StorageManager is to abstract stored data/files using only two primary enties: objects and **buckets** and limit set of operations as much as it can.

+> The third storage entity **server** are hidden inside buckets and not concidered as something developer should have access to.

 In this two entities, objects (`StorageObject` or `ObjectInterface` class) are only responsible for high level abstraction including metadata wrapping and exposing set of helper methods.
-Bucket (`StorageBucker` or `BucketInterface`) hovewer reposible for low level data operations, such as adding, removing, renaming and replacing objects in bucket or buckets.
+Buckets (`StorageBucker` or `BucketInterface`) hovewer handle all low level data operations, such as adding, removing, renaming and replacing objects in bucket or buckets.

 > StorageManager has deep intergration with PSR7 streams and `UploadedFileInterface`.

 ## StorageInterface
-First of all, let's view our primary storage interface understand what set of methods are available for us:
+First of all, let's view our primary storage interface to understand what set of methods are available for us:

 ```php
 interface StorageInterface